podocarp/riceDumpling/README.md

 My rice on a fresh arch install.
 Decided to wipe my old stuff and keep stuff my clean, small and useful now.

 # Stuff that it uses
 Of course you can not use them if you want.
-Just choose the correct configs.
 - rxvt-unicode
 - qutebrowser
 - ranger